mamy-CS/llm-d/guides/workload-autoscaling/README.md

 ### Step 3: Create WVA Namespace (if needed)

-The helmfile will create the `workload-variant-autoscaler-system` namespace automatically.
+WVA is installed in its own dedicated namespace: `workload-variant-autoscaler-system`.
+The helmfile will create this namespace automatically when you run `helmfile apply`.

 For OpenShift, you may need to create it with specific labels first:

 ```bash
 # For OpenShift only - create namespace with monitoring label